MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 #### Set up the Administration Server as Windows service

 You're now ready to start the Administration Server.
-Use the following instructions to create a Windows service to start the Administration Server.
+Use the following instructions to create a Windows service to start the Administration Server:

 Remote connect to `adminVM`.
 In the command prompt, change to the directory *C:\domains\wlsd*.
 Enter *startWebLogic.cmd*.
 For the credentials of the admin account, enter *weblogic* for the username and *Secret123456* for the password.
 If the server is running, it prints a line to standard out that is similar to the following output: